ArixZajicek/booru-bg/README.md

 `"ignoreBlacklist": false` - Used to ignore the global blacklist.
 Useful in situations where you want to download a pool and don't want to skip over any sequential images that you might otherwise have blacklisted.

+`"stopEarly": false` - Used to stop immediately when an existing post is found.
+The default is a thorough search to make sure every file in the search is downloaded, but if you only care about the most recent ones, you can set this to true to stop searching as soon as you reach a post you've already downloaded.

 ## Running
 `python3 main.py [options]`
 Run with no arguments to use the default file, config.txt.